uchicago-CAPP30121-aut-2022/capp-camp/docs/s3-git-ii/1-working-from-multiple-locations.md

 # Working from multiple locations

-In the first Git lab, you created a local repository in your CS home directory, which you have been uploading to GitHub using the `git push` command.
+In the first Git lab, you created a local repository in your CS home directory on the Linux servers, which you have been uploading to GitHub using the `git push` command.
 However, if you work from multiple locations (e.g., on a CS machine but also from your laptop), you will need to be able to create a local repository in other locations too.

 ## Using `git clone`